sql-machine-learning/elasticdl/docs/designs/data_transform.md

 - If ML specialist run the machine learning pipeline locally using SQLFlow / run model unit test using SQLFlow / submit model into SQLFlow model zoo, ML specialist need add the decorator.

 ## Further Consideration

+From the syntax design above, we can see that the COLUMN clause can be very complicated.
+It's will be challenging to users to write the entire COLUMN clause if there are hundreds of features from source table.
+And it's common in the search and recommendatation scenario.
+In the long term, user can write simpiflied COLUMN clause or even don't need write it.
+SQLFlow will do feature deriviation and auto-complete the COLUMN clause.